So now that my SI joints are stable, it’s letting me observe different patterns within my body that I wasn’t able to see sooner.

-But right now, my muscles are strong enough that they’re able to hold my SI joints in place for most day-to-day activities (although there are still things I’ve learned I probably should avoid!).
+But right now, my muscles are strong enough that they’re able to hold my SI joints in place as I do day-to-day activities (or go hiking!).

 So now, what happens when I overdo it?

-Now, thankfully, my SI joints are not likely to move out of alignment the way they used to.
-(Again, this is a combination of having enough muscle strength to stabilize them, and also choosing to move my body in the ways that are the most functional).
+Now, thankfully, my SI joints don’t to move out of alignment the way they used to.
+(This is a combination of having enough muscle strength to stabilize them, and also knowing how to move my body in the ways that are the most functional).

-What does often happen, and what would happen to someone without SI joint issues, is that I’ll end up getting muscle tightness and spasms, instead.
+What sometimes happens – which is totally normal and happens to people without SI joint issues too- is that I’ll end up getting muscle tightness and spasms, instead.

-I used to find this pretty scary because sometimes, it can mimic the feeling of your SI joints being out of alignment.
+I used to find this pretty scary because sometimes, a muscle spasm can mimic the feeling of your SI joints being out of alignment.
 When this it first started happening, I’d freak out at first, until I realized no, my SI joints really are staying stable.

 With the way things are now, I can see how when a muscle tightens up, or even goes into spasm, that can actually be one way the body tries to create stability.

 For example, I moved recently and spent much of the last two days unpacking things.
 I carried a bunch of stuff out to my car, to donate to charity.
 I was lifting and carrying things all day long.